 We treated it like an engineering teardown:

 An arcade for friends — a place to drop in for 30 seconds or 30 minutes, chase a personal best, and compare notes.
-Next up: persistent leaderboards, a tiny data layer tracking plays and high scores, and the ability to serve these games out to other platforms.
+It now lives on the web and as a native app, with persistent leaderboards and a tiny data layer tracking plays and high scores.
 The lab keeps running underneath it: every new game starts as a research question.